miw-upm/betca-tpv-customer-support/docs/wiki.md

 > Standards-based: OpenAPI: http://localhost:8000/redoc   # openApi by ReDoc

 Dependencias:
 * Starlette (Web).
-Starlette is a lightweight ASGI (Asynchronous Server Gateway Interface) framework/toolkit, which is ideal for building high performance asyncio services. https://www.starlette.io/
+Starlette is a lightweight ASGI (Asynchronous Server Gateway Interface) framework/toolkit, which is ideal for building high performance async services. https://www.starlette.io/
 * Pydantic (data).
 Data validation and settings management using python type annotations. https://pydantic-docs.helpmanual.io/
 * uvicorn - for the server that loads and serves your application.
 Uvicorn is a lightning-fast ASGI server implementation, using uvloop and httptools. https://www.uvicorn.org/